KarnellSchultz/textmeappReact/README.md

 This project app uses the Twilio API to allow users to send a text message to `+14257287345`, then have that text message edit the color of the pages background.

-The app also uses Vue.js to display possible Css colors that users can use to update the page.

 On the front-end,
 public/
 Index.html is the main html file